WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 `20`-`29`.
 Composite structures may only be created using messages with Object Code `30`-`39`.

-To reference a composite area or structure as a whole (e.g. to dsicontinue it using Reference Code `4` or to confirm it using Reference Code `6`), the referencing message must reference the original message.
+To reference a composite area or structure as a whole (e.g. to discontinue it using Reference Code `4` or to confirm it using Reference Code `6`), the referencing message must reference the original message.